 The trustees will be responsible for investing the funds and approving payments for the children’s day-to-day living expenses and education as well as for larger items that may be requested as they grow older, such as a car or payment for accommodation.

-Age of inheritance
+The age of inheritance

-To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.
+If you would like to speak to one of our specialist Wills and Probate lawyers, call us now on 0117 952 0698 or Contact Us and we will be happy to explain the options available to you without obligation.